 - Dedicating themselves to finding ways to deliver societal value in addition to economic value.

-- Championing their calling with intentionality, passion, persistence, and humility.
+- Championing their calling with intention, passion, persistence, and humility.

 - Making certain the higher purpose always governs the direction of the organization.